 The Scottish Government's Draft Budget sets out their planned spending for the upcoming financial year.
 This page provides information and analysis to support Parliamentary scrutiny.

-Below you will find links to the Draft Budget 2015-16 and spreadsheets produced by the Financial Scrutiny Unit showing the proposed spending at different levels of detail, based on information provided by the Scottish Government.
+Below you will find links to the Draft Budget 2017-18 and associated documents. spreadsheets produced by the Financial Scrutiny Unit showing the proposed spending at different levels of detail, based on information provided by the Scottish Government, can be found in the SPICe documents sidebar.

 Videos: Scotland's tax powers